chapel-lang/highlightjs-chapel/README.md

 This is a third-party highlight.js package, which means that it won't be included in every distribution of highlight.js by default, but that, depending on the context, people may be able to opt in to it.
+I've taken the approach of getting something simple up and running quickly to get the basics working, but more time could be invested here to improve it over time.

 Getting started for the first time